BarRaider/barraider.github.io/sdscreensaver.md

 ### Current features

+- Shows an image of your choice on your Stream Decks every time you lock your computer
 - Flip image horizontally/vertically
 - Sleep mode automatically closes Stream Deck after user-defined minutes of inactivity (or choose "Never" to keep it always on)
 - Clock mode shows the current time on the top-left key of your Stream Deck